Families of Berkovich spaces: First step: flatness in the Berkovich setting

+Let~$\phi \colon Y\to X$ be a morphism of {\em good} $k$-analytic spaces and let~$\mathscr F$ be a coherent sheaf on $Y$.
+Let us say that~$\mathscr F$ is {\em naively} $X$-flat at a point~$y$ of~$Y$ is~$\mathscr F_y$ is a flat~$\mathscr O_{X,\phi(y)}$-module, exactly like in the rigid setting (if~$\mathscr F=\mathscr O_Y$ we simply say that~$Y$ is {\em naively~$X$-flat at~$y$}, or that~$\phi$ is naively flat at~$y$).
 We immediately face a big problem.
-Indeed, in this context, the use of complete tensor products does not just make proofs of stability of naive flatness under base change more complicated, as it does in the rigid case: stability of naive flatness under base change is actually {\em wrong}.
+Indeed, in this context, the use of completed tensor products does not just make proofs of stability of naive flatness under base change or ground field extension more complicated, as it does in the rigid case: naive flatness is actually {\em not} stable under base change nor ground field extension.

-Let us give a counter-example.
-Roughly speaking, it is due to a boundary phenomenon: it consists of the embedding into the affine plane of a curve which is drawn on some bi-disc and can not be extended to a larger disc; the problem occurs at the unique boundary point of the curve.